davidmerfield/Typeset/README.md

 ## License

-This software is dedicated to the public domain and licensed under [CC0](https://github.com/davidmerfield/Typeset/blob/master/LICENSE).
+This software is dedicated to the public domain and licensed under Creative Commons Zero - see the [LICENSE](LICENSE) file for details.

 ## To Do: